ardanlabs/gotraining/topics/go/concurrency/goroutines/README.md

 	* Concurrency is about dealing with lots of things at once.
 	* Parallelism is about doing lots of things at once.

+_"Parallelism is TRYING to do two things at the same time.
+Concurrency is arranging it so you can do two things at the same time." - Dave Cheney_

 ## Design Guidelines

 * Learn about the [design guidelines](../../#concurrent-software-design) for concurrency.